SICSS-London

 Alejandro Hermida Carrillo

-Dr Alejandro Hermida Carrillo is an Imperial College Research Fellow (ICRF) at Imperial College Business School.
+Dr Alejandro Hermida Carrillo is an Imperial College Research Fellow (ICRF) in the Department of Management and Entrepreneurship at Imperial College Business School.
 Alejandro is passionate about understanding how different components of the self – such as personality, attitudes and beliefs – simultaneously shape and respond to socio-economic structures.
-In his fellowship, he studies the rise of pathological leadership styles using digital trace data and Natural Language Processing.
+In his fellowship, he studies the rise of autocratic leaders using digital trace data and Natural Language Processing.
 Before joining Imperial, Alejandro completed a PhD in Management at the LMU Munich, Germany, and degrees in Psychology (MSc, LMU Munich and Licenciatura, UNAM).
 He was also a visiting researcher at the Computational Culture Lab of Stanford Graduate School of Business.

 Speakers